Adult Learn-to-Play Analysis

 Crossover MatchOf 1,285 LTP participants, 685 were successfully linked to a Ducks Archtics account, enabling analysis of how LTP participation relates to Ducks ticket purchasing behavior before and after enrollment.

-- Retention has been declining year over year.
-12-month cohort retention peaked in 2022 and has trended down since, consistently trailing the all-adults benchmark by 10 to 15 percentage points.
+• 12-month cohort retention has trended downward since 2022.
+LTP retention consistently trails the all-adults benchmark by 10 to 15 percentage points across every cohort year.
 The gap has not closed, which suggests the drop-off is structural rather than seasonal.

 High Priority